enso-org/enso/docs/language-server/protocol-language-server.md

 > currently, the language server needs to be restarted (in the same way as for
 > `editions/setProjectParentEdition`) for the changes to take effect.

+It returns an optional field `needsRestart` which specifies whether the Language Server needs to be restarted for the change to take effect.
+If the field is missing, it should be treated as set to `false`.
+In the current version it is always set to `true`.

 #### Parameters

 ```typescript